Disadvantage

 ACORN is a postcode-based tool that categorises the UK’s population by level of socio-economic advantage.
 POLAR is a similar tool that measures how likely young people are to participate in higher education based on where they live.
 The ACORN and POLAR systems are widely recognised measures used by the regulator to set admissions targets for universities including Oxford.

 Free school meal (FSM)ˆ eligibility is a measure of household income, widely used in social policy research as an individual indicator of potential disadvantage.
-Verified information regarding the FSM eligibility of Oxford applicants for 2021 and 2022 cycles is provided by UCAS.
+FSM information is now made available to Oxford by UCAS for our 2021 – 2023 cycles.

 These systems are explained in more detail in Undergraduate Admissions Statistics - Notes and definitions